hastexo/hastexo-xblock/README.md

   file specifying template parameters for that provider.
 This element must be specified at least once, and can be specified multiple times to use one or more fallback providers.

+* `port`: A port the user can manually choose to connect to.
+This is intended as a means of providing a way to connect directly to multiple VMs in a lab environment, via port forwarding or proxying at the VM with the public IP address.
+The `name` attribute will be visible to the user.
+The `number` attribute specifies the corresponding port.

 * `test`: The contents of this element will be run verbatim as a script in the user's lab environment, when they click the "Check Progress" button.
 As